Last Updated on 17 January 2026 by Cycloscope

 Przemęt Landscape Park

-(in Polish Przemęcki Park Krajobrazowy) is a protected park characterized by its swampy areas and lakes.
+(in Polish Przemęcki Park Krajobrazowy) Do its swampy areas and lakes characterize a protected park?
 Here is the map of the park.

 Wroclaw

 An important historical city on the river Oder, located on 12 islands connected by 112 bridges.
-The historical center of the city consists of the ancient Market Square (Rynek Starego Miasta) where there are several UNESCO sites.
+The town’s historical center comprises the ancient Market Square (Rynek Starego Miasta), which features several UNESCO World Heritage Sites.

-Wrocław is rich in Baroque buildings and churches but also important modernist buildings such as the Centennial Hall, designed by architect Max Berg and built in the first decade of the twentieth century.
+Wrocław is rich in Baroque buildings and churches, as well as critical modernist buildings such as the Centennial Hall, designed by architect Max Berg and built in the first decade of the twentieth century.

 Kletno Uranium Mine

 One of the most interesting tours is the Underground Educational Tourist Route in the Old Uranium Mine in Kletno, south of Wroclaw, almost at the Czechoslovak border.
-It is not along the route of this path, so you’ll need to make a detour or take advantage of an organized tour.
+It is not along this path, so you’ll need to make a detour or take an organized tour.

-In 1947, the Soviets began to look for uranium ore in Poland, and in the years between 1948 and 1953 they built the “Kopaliny” mine, whose excavations were about 37 km long.
-Over time the deposits were declared exhausted and the mine was used only for the extraction of fluorite.
+In 1947, the Soviets began searching for uranium ore in Poland, and between 1948 and 1953, they built the “Kopaliny” mine, whose excavations were about 37 km long.
+Over time, the deposits were declared exhausted, and the mine was used solely for fluorite extraction.

-At the beginning of the 2000s, the route passing through the Exploration Adit No.18 was opened to the public, here all the deposits of uranium were removed to ensure complete protection of visitors from radiation.
+At the beginning of the 2000s, the Exploration Adit No. 18 was opened to the public; all uranium deposits were removed to ensure visitors’ complete protection from radiation.

 The mine can be safely visited to admire the magnificent deposits of numerous minerals along its walls such as fluorite, amethyst, hematite, magnetite, quartz, and chrysocolla, the mine is also a venue for periodic performances.